Buddhist Hybrid Sanskrit: Relation to Sanskrit and Pāli

 In many places where BHS differs from Sanskrit it is closer to, or identical with, Pāli.
 Most extant BHS works were originally written in BHS, rather than being reworkings or translations of already existing works in Pāli or other languages.
 However, earlier works, mostly from the Mahāsāṃghika school, use a form of "mixed Sanskrit" in which the original Prakrit has been incompletely Sanskritised, with the phonetic forms being changed to the Sanskrit versions, but the grammar of Prakrit being retained.
 For instance, Prakrit bhikkhussa, the possessive singular of bhikkhu (monk, cognate with Sanskrit bhikṣu) is converted not to bhikṣoḥ as in Sanskrit but mechanically changed to bhikṣusya.

 The term owes its usage and definition largely to the scholarship of Franklin Edgerton.
 Buddhist Hybrid Sanskrit is primarily studied in the modern world in order to study the Buddhist teachings that it records, and to study the development of Indo-Aryan languages.
 Compared to Pāli and Classical Sanskrit, comparatively little study has been made of Buddhist Hybrid Sanskrit, in part because of the fewer available writings, and in part because of the view of some scholars that BHS is not distinct enough from Sanskrit to comprise a separate linguistic category.
 Edgerton writes that a reader of a Buddhist Hybrid Sanskrit text "will rarely encounter forms or expressions which are definitely ungrammatical, or at least more ungrammatical than, say, the Sanskrit of the epics, which also violates the strict rules of Pāṇini.
 Yet every paragraph will contain words and turns of expression which, while formally unobjectionable ... would never be used by any non-Buddhist writer."

 Edgerton holds that nearly all Buddhist works in Sanskrit, at least until a late period, belong to a continuous and broadly unitary linguistic tradition.
 The language of these works is separate from the tradition of Brahmanical Sanskrit, and goes back ultimately to a semi-Sanskritized form of the protocanonical Prakrit.
 The peculiar Buddhist vocabulary of BHS is evidence that BHS is subordinate to a separate linguistic tradition quite separate from standard Sanskrit (Edgerton finds other indications as well).
 The Buddhist Brahmanical writers who used standard Brahmanical Sanskrit were small in number.
-This group seems to have been made up of converts who received Brahmanical training in their youth before converting to Buddhism, such as Asvaghosa.
+This group seems to have been made up of converts who received Brahmanical training in their youth before converting to Buddhism, such as Aśvaghoṣa.

 Many Sanskrit words, or particular uses of Sanskrit words, are recorded only from Buddhist works.
 Pāli shares a large proportion of these words; in Edgerton's view, this seems to prove that most of them belong to the special vocabulary of the protocanonical Buddhist Prakrit.